Follow these steps to open a gym:

 So, before taking such a big step, you probably want to know that it will be financially viable.

-Judging by how many gyms are currently in operation, it’s a safe bet that it’s a profitable business to be in.
+Judging by how many gyms are operating, it’s a safe bet that it’s a profitable business.

 Of course, some gyms make more money than others.